 - Cognitive behavioral sessions that focus on function and coping with pain.
 They may include relaxation training, guided imagery, desensitization, and addressing anger and entitlement issues.

 - Physical and occupational therapy.
 This may involve aquatics therapy, Tai Chi or Yoga, spine stabilization and stretching, and aerobic conditioning.

 - Include family and friends.
-The home and social lives of injured worker are key factors in recovery, so enlisting family members and friends to support the patient and reinforce positive outcomes should be strongly considered.
+Injured workers’ home and social lives are key factors in recovery, so enlisting family members and friends to support the patient and reinforce positive outcomes should be strongly considered.

 Employers and payers that fail to recognize and deal with injured workers with psychosocial issues are doing their companies a disservice.
 Instead, they should be proactive and identify those with the potential for delayed recoveries, support and encourage early intervention, ensure quality medical providers using evidence-based medicine are employed, and provide whatever elements are needed to help workers in chronic pain regain their functionality.

 Michael Stack, CEO of Amaxx LLC, is an expert workers’ compensation cost containment systems and provides education, training, and consulting to help employers reduce their workers’ compensation costs by 20% to 50%.
 He is co-author of the #1 selling comprehensive training guide “Your Ultimate Guide to Mastering Workers’ Comp Costs: Reduce Costs 20% to 50%.”
 Stack is the creator of Injury Management Results (IMR) software and founder of Amaxx Workers’ Comp Training Center.
 WC Mastery Training teaching injury management best practices such as return to work, communication, claims best practices, medical management, and working with vendors.
 IMR software simplifies the implementation of these best practices for employers and ties results to a Critical Metrics Dashboard.